apache/pulsar/site2/docs/security-tls-transport.md

 ## TLS concepts

 TLS is a form of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Using a key pairs consisting of a public key and a private key can perform the encryption.
-The public key encrpyt the messages and the private key decrypts the messages.
+The public key encrpyts the messages and the private key decrypts the messages.

 To use TLS transport encryption, you need two kinds of key pairs, **server key pairs** and a **certificate authority**.